timacdonald/log-fake/readme.md

 ![CI](https://github.com/timacdonald/log-fake/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/timacdonald/log-fake/branch/master/graph/badge.svg)](https://codecov.io/gh/timacdonald/log-fake) [![Mutation testing badge](https://img.shields.io/endpoint?style=flat&url=https%3A%2F%2Fbadge-api.stryker-mutator.io%2Fgithub.com%2Ftimacdonald%2Flog-fake%2Fmaster)](https://dashboard.stryker-mutator.io/reports/github.com/timacdonald/log-fake/master) [![Total Downloads](https://poser.pugx.org/timacdonald/log-fake/downloads)](https://packagist.org/packages/timacdonald/log-fake)

 A bunch of Laravel facades / services are able to be faked, such as the Dispatcher with `Bus::fake()`, to help with testing and assertions.
-This package gives you the ability to fake the logger in your app, and includes the ability to make assertions against channels and stacks introduced in logging overhaul in Laravel `5.6`.
+This package gives you the ability to fake the logger in your app, and includes the ability to make assertions against channels, stacks, and a whole bunch more introduced in logging overhaul in Laravel `5.6`.

 ## Version support